cocos/cocos-docs/en/publish/publish-web.md

 # Release a Game on Web platform

-Open main menu's `Project -> Build...` open the build panel.
+Click on **Project -> Build...** in the editor's main menu to open the **Build** panel.

 ![](publish-web/web.png)

-Cocos Creator provides page templates for two kinds of Web platforms.
-From the pop up menu of **release platform**, you can choose `Web Mobile` or `Web Desktop`.
-The major difference is that in `Web Mobile`, the image will cover the whole browser window by default, while in `Web Desktop`, you are allowed to designate the resolution of image, which doesn't change when you zoom on the browser window.
+Cocos Creator provides two page templates for the Web platform, and you can choose `Web Mobile` or `Web Desktop` from the drop-down menu of the **Platform** option.
+The main differences between them are:
+- `Web Mobile`: The game view will cover the whole browser window by default.
+- `Web Desktop`: Allows you to specify the resolution of a game view when publishing, and then the game view will not change when you zoom in and out of the browser window.

 ## Build Path